 Education is often identified as having the potential to act as a social leveler, by providing equality of opportunity.
 However, as the findings outlined above demonstrate, this is evidently not the case for women working in education – which is concerning, given the opening question of ‘what norms our education system is subliminally supporting, in the absence of gender equality at senior level’.
 Cultural and structural barriers are preventing women from achieving their full potential, with negative implications for individuals, the sector, and society as a whole; if a significant pool of talent is hampered in offering its best, there will be implications for the quality of education and research overall.
 Many of the obstacles are clear, however -- as are the solutions.
 It is therefore time that education begins leading by example.

-Women in Education will take place on Tuesday, October 20th 2020 online.
+Women in Education will take place online on Tuesday, 25th May 2021.

 This conference will provide attendees with practical advice and coaching on how to develop their careers, from perspectives such as addressing the cultural and practical obstacles to leadership, developing and retaining a growth mindset in the face of challenge or adversity, dispelling impostor syndrome, increasing your visibility and rising to challenges and authentic leadership.